gitbls/pistrong/CertInstall.md

 # Client Certificate Installation and VPN Configuration

-To use the VPN on a client device you need to install certificate(s) and configure the VPN.
+A client device must have the appropriate certificates installed in order to use the VPN.
+The details for installing certificate(s) and configuring the VPN vary by operating system.
 Here are step-by-step instructions for tested client operating systems.

 ## iOS 10
 You can use the Apple Configurator app to load certificates.
-Another way is to put them on a web server and browse to them. `pistrong` can send email with URLs for the certificates if desired.
+Another method is to put them on a web server and browse to them.
+If desired, `pistrong` can send email with URLs for the certificates.
 Browse to each file and follow the prompts to add both the .p12 file and the CA certificate.
 After the certificates have been added, configure the VPN.

 * Open the Settings app
 * Open the VPN settings